Are You The Sucker?

 5) Over-trading

 What's the remedy?
 There's a line Lincoln made famous ...
-"He who represents himself has a fool for a client".
+"He who represents himself has a fool for a client."

 It is my experience that there are way too many individuals that lack even the most basic of skills that jump into DIY investing.
 I see it every day in the comment sections of Seeking Alpha articles.
 It is astonishing what some people think about how the market works.
 Unfortunately, this even extends to some contributors.